Pets are not alligators. With humans as their only known predator, these enormous reptiles are apex predators.

 But there’s no way to tell an alligator how to behave.
 Rather, alligators kept in captivity move more slowly because they are fed often.
 Alligators usually wait to eat until they are truly hungry and have finished their last meal.

 The “trick-playing” alligators move when food is presented.
-To get an alligator to jump up, for instance, artists will dangle meat in the air; however, this does not imply that the animals are domesticated.
+To get an alligator to jump up, for instance, artists will dangle meat in the air; however, this does not imply that the alligators be tamed or domesticated.

 Keeping their areas tidy and as similar to their native habitat as feasible is another aspect of alligator care and training.